resolve109/study-aws-sa/aws-study-guide.md

   - **S3 Standard-IA**: Infrequent access, cost savings for lower access frequency, still requires instant accessibility
   - **S3 One Zone-IA**: Stores data in a single AZ, poses higher risk of data loss in the event of an AZ failure
   - **S3 Intelligent-Tiering**: Automated cost optimization if access patterns are unknown
+  - **S3 Intelligent-Tiering for Unpredictable Access Patterns**: Automatically moves data between frequent and infrequent access tiers based on observed access patterns without performance impact or operational overhead
+  - **S3 Intelligent-Tiering with Lifecycle Rules**: When access patterns cannot be predicted or controlled, use S3 Lifecycle rules to transition objects from S3 Standard to S3 Intelligent-Tiering for the most cost-effective storage solution
   - **S3 Glacier Instant Retrieval**: For archive data that needs immediate access (retrieval in milliseconds)
   - **S3 Glacier Flexible Retrieval**: For rarely accessed long-term data with retrieval times from minutes to hours
   - **S3 Glacier Deep Archive**: Lowest-cost storage for long-term archiving with retrieval times within 12 hours